 Jupyter community: tools and practices

 Talks that address the community tooling and best practices in the Jupyter ecosystem.
 Community tools include frontends, kernels, extensions, and other tools in the Jupyter ecosystem.
-Community practices include how Jupyter is used in a workflow and how the Jupyter community itself works.
+Community practices include how Jupyter is used in a workflow and introspection into the Jupyter community itself.

 Posters at JupyterCon 2020